Sampling random graphs with specified degree sequences: Results

-A crucial consideration when selecting a convergence test is whether the Markov chain in question satisfies the test’s underlying requirements and assumptions~\cite{cowles1996markov}.
+A crucial consideration when selecting a convergence test is whether the Markov chain in question satisfies the particular test’s underlying requirements and assumptions~\cite{cowles1996markov}.
 Each of these three alternative tests make assumptions that may not hold for the configuration model.
 For instance, the Geweke diagnostic assumes that the Geweke statistic derived from the sampled states will be distributed as a standard normal variable in the asymptotic limit (see Appendix~\ref{appendix:Geweke}).
-The Gelman-Rubin diagnostic assumes that the MCMC’s stationary distribution is normally distributed, and requires multiple Markov chains to be initialized at highly dispersed initial states in the sample space (see Appendix \ref{appendix:GelmanRubin}).
-And finally, the Raftery-Lewis diagnostic depends on the quantile of interest, and in some cases, the estimated convergence rate may fall far below the rate required of the full chain~\cite{brooks1999miscellanea} (see Appendix \ref{appendix:RafteryLewis}).
+The Gelman-Rubin diagnostic assumes that the MCMC’s stationary distribution of the scalar is normally distributed, and it requires more than one Markov chain to be initialized at highly dispersed initial states in the sample space (see Appendix \ref{appendix:GelmanRubin}).
+And finally, the Raftery-Lewis diagnostic depends on a quantile; in some cases, the estimated convergence rate may fall far below the rate required of the full Markov chain~\cite{brooks1999miscellanea} (see Appendix \ref{appendix:RafteryLewis}).

-The Geweke and the Raftery-Lewis method assess one list at a time for detecting convergence, while our method and the Gelman-Rubin method compares two consecutive lists from the Markov chain to conduct its test for convergence (see Appendix \ref{appendix:C}).
-However, none of the other three diagnostics specify their sampling list sizes, and that choice of parameter is left to the user.
-In contrast, our method described above has a fixed list size of $29\eta_0+1$ steps, which yields exactly 30 sampled values, each $\eta_0$ double-edge swaps apart.